If you are a VR member, the union ensures your minimum rights in the labour market by negotiating collective wage agreements.

 For information

-• Children pay 6% tax, which is declared in the parents’ tax report until the calendar year in which they become 16 years old commences.
+- Children pay 6% tax on all income exceeding 180,000 ISK in the year 2024, which is declared in the parents’ tax report until the calendar year in which they become 16 years old commences.